ehrlinger/xportEDA/README.md

 If a picture is worth a thousand words, then how many tables are a single visualization worth?
 [Exploratory data analysis](http://en.wikipedia.org/wiki/Exploratory_data_analysis) is a great way to see what is and is not in your dataset.
 The xportEDA app makes it easy to visualize your data quickly, without requiring programming effort to get a jump on your data wrangling.

 You supply the app with a data file.
-The app can read in a data.frame from a SAS xpt, csv or rdata file, and generates a set of data visualizations.
+The app can read in a data.frame from a SAS xpt, SAS sas7bdat, csv or rdata file, and generates a set of data visualizations.

 The app first classifies the variables as continuous, logical or categorical.
 Any variable with only 2 unique values is interpreted as logical.
 An ad-hoc definition for categorical variables is any factor plus any variable with more than 2 and less than 10 unique values.
 By default, character variables are converted to factors, however if we have more than 20 levels, we will not show a panel figure for that variable.